 The market is also a great place to try the local specialty – socca, a chickpea flour pancake cooked over an open fire.

 Cours Saleya is open from Tuesday to Sunday, from 9am to 1pm.
 It’s closed on Mondays when it hosts an antique market.
-It’s a really great place, be sure not to miss it during your 3 days in Nice.
+It’s a really great spot, be sure not to miss it during your 3 days in Nice.

 Nice Cathedral